Genivia/SJOT/README.md

 -----------------------------------

 - JSON schema is **verbose**, doubling the nesting level compared to JSON data.
-  SJOT schema levels are one-on-one with JSON data.
+  By contrast, SJOT schema levels are one-on-one with JSON data.
 - JSON schema validation performance is **not scalable**.
-SJOT takes linear time to validate JSON data, linear in the size of the JSON data.
+By contrast, SJOT takes linear time to validate JSON data, linear in the size of the JSON data.
 - JSON schema offers very **few predeclared primitive types**.
-SJOT offers a wider choice of pre-defined types.
+By contrast, SJOT offers a wider choice of pre-defined types.
 - JSON schema is **non-strict by default**.
-SJOT is.
+By contrast, SJOT is strict by default since properties are required by default.
 - JSON schemas are **not extensible**.
-SJOT objects are extensible or final.
+By contrast, SJOT objects are extensible or final.
 - JSON schema **violates the encapsulation principle** because it permits referencing local schema types.
-SJOT groups all types that can be referenced at the top level in the root schema.
+By contrast, SJOT groups all types at the top level in the schema.
 - JSON schema design **violates the orthogonality principle**.
-There should only be a simple and independent way to combine constructs in schemas.
+There should only be one simple and independent way to combine constructs as in SJOT.
 - The **principle of least surprise** may not apply to JSON schema.

-SJOT does not suffer from any of these concerns.
-SJOT defines schemas in compact JSON.
-SJOT is strict by default and supports object extensibility by inheritance.
-SJOT validators are very fast and scalable.
-The asymptotic running time of JSON validity checking is linear in the size of the JSON content being verified.

 JSON validation JS API
 ----------------------